whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-28-Whats-Up-Mailbox-In-Stockholm-Announcement.md

 <center><img src="/images/WhatsUpMailboxStockholm.jpg"></center>

 <p>Hey guys!
-I haven't been posting anything lately (so sorry) and that's because I'm travelling in Europe right now!
+I haven't been posting anything lately (so so sorry) and that's because I'm travelling in Europe right now!
 I'll be away for a couple more weeks, so instead of my regular posts of subscription boxes or products, I'll be posting pics from the cities that I visit.
 First stop, STOCKHOLM!</p>

 <br>